SonarQubeCommunity/sonar-lua/README.md

 ## Description
 This plugin enables analysis of Lua project within SonarQube:
- * Lua files 5.1
- * Performs [15 Rules]

 ##Steps to Analyze a Lua Project

-* Install SonarQube Server.5.6+
+* Install SonarQube Server (see Setup and Upgrade for more details)

-* Install SonarQube Scanner.
+* Install SonarQube Scanner see(http://docs.sonarqube.org/display/SONAR/Setup+and+Upgrade).

+* Download Lua Plugin see "releases".

-* Install Lua Plugin (see Installing a Plugin for more details).
+* Install Lua Plugin see( http://docs.sonarqube.org/display/SONAR/Installing+a+Plugin)

 * Create a sonar-project.properties file at the root of your project.

 * Run sonar-scanner command from the project root dir.

-* Follow the link provided at the end of the
-* analysis to browse your project's quality in SonarQube UI
+* Follow the link provided at the end of the analysis to browse your project's quality in SonarQube UI

 ## The metrics: